 Finalizing Your Decision

-Once you’ve discussed everything with your elderly loved one, check in with an attorney to finalize the POA document.
+Now that you know how to get Power of Attorney for an elderly parent, check in with an attorney to finalize the POA document.
 You can also ask about a form of authority that best caters to your elderly loved one’s needs.
 The attorney will help set the boundaries and limits on the POA.

 If your family doesn’t know an attorney who is well versed with preparing a Power of Attorney, seek a referral from your family or friends.
 You can also reach out to the local or state bar association.
 They will definitely have information regarding local lawyers and their specialties.